 From festivals to concerts and sporting competitions, Val d’Isere has a series of entertaining events to thrill, delight and amuse visitors throughout the season.
 Every Thursday, the main street is transformed into an illuminated pedestrian zone for ‘Festi Light’, with live music, street entertainment and an ice carving demonstration.

 Classicaval, Val d’Isere’s classical music festival celebrates its 27th anniversary this year and the Gem Altigliss Challenge (Student Ski World Cup) its ninth.
 There’s also the 40th edition of Scara, an international ski race bringing together top skiers from France and abroad aged between 12 and 15 years old.

 April brings the International Adventure and Discovery Film Festival, a four-day festival featuring exhibitions, lectures, book signings and a nightly showing of 11 films which are judged by a professional jury.

 The summer months see a series of cycling and mountain biking events take place, including the MTV Enduro series and The Future Tour.
-Other events include the Electric and Hybrid Motor Show and for trail runners, High Trail Vanoise.
+Another popular event with trail runners is the High Trail Vanoise.